INTERVIEW

 Remember, every spot on your preference list is valuable.
 Make informed choices to align your preferences with universities that best match your strengths and aspirations.

 However, please note that while this is the case for most universities, some do care about where you rank them.
-For example, the University of Wollongong will give you a bonus if applicants rank them first and for the University of Queensland applicants will need to rank them in their top three to be eligible for their rural schemes.
+For example, the University of Wollongong will give you a bonus if applicants rank them first, and for the University of Queensland applicants will need to rank them in their top three to be eligible for their rural schemes.

-How Medical School Shortlist Interview Candidates
+How Medical Schools Shortlist Interview Candidates

 This table provides a clear overview of the criteria used by each university in the GEMSAS consortium to select candidates for medical interviews, highlighting the importance of a balanced application across multiple assessment areas.